MarioMartReq/OF-Dissertation/installation.md

 cd pitzDaily
 blockMesh
 simpleFoam
-#This last command will only work if the steps explained in Additional installation have been completed.
+#This last command will only work if the steps explained in "Additional installations" have been completed.
 paraFoam
 ```